KYoon/vuejs-animations/tutorial_steps.md

 }
 ```

 That's all there is to it!
 Now the buttons should fade in and out over one course of one second.
-You may want to tweak the transition duration to a time you see fit, I personally like `0.25s` for my effects, but to each there own.
+You may want to tweak the transition duration to a time you see fit, I personally like `0.25s` for my effects, but for learning purposes `1s` is much more pronounced.
 This is awesome, but what if we wanted to add another transition on a different element?
 We wouldn't be able to do it cleanly as the name space of the transitions would collide.
 Lucky for us, the transition wrapper component can take a name attribute.
 This attribute will prefix our 6 css classes with that name.
 So let's make that change.
+Since it is a fade, let's name it fade!

 `createItem.js`
 ```html